open-telemetry/opentelemetry-dotnet/docs/trace/advanced/stratified-sampling-example/README.md

 # Stratified Sampling: An Example

-This is a proof of concept for how we can achieve stratified sampling in OpenTelemetry.NET.
+This example shows how to achieve stratified sampling in OpenTelemetry.NET.

 ## What is stratified sampling?